haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 There is now also a metadata section in the inputs that contains flags.
 At the moment there are two flags, 'A' and 'S'.
 The 'A' flag stands for Absolute, which means the input does not care about sidedness.
-This is useful for menu navigation, which previously had to double flip the sides to un-flip the baked in flip.
+This is useful for menu navigation, which previously had to double flip the sides to revert the baked in flip.
 The 'S' flag stands for slow and increases the amount of lookback frames per requirement.
 The optional sidedness made the whole thing way simpler, as it gets processed pretty early on and most of the parsing is side-agnostic.